-Speaking for the LAMMPS developers, we think this is great, and are happy to "advertise" other group's packages here, so that people can try them out.
-Send us an email if you want to add your package to the list.
+Speaking for the LAMMPS developers, we think this is great, and are happy to "advertise" other group's software here, so that people can try it out.
+Send us an email if you want to add your package or tool to the list.

 Author: Paul Atzberger (UCSB), (atzberg at gmail.com)